 So what does all of this have to do with the black robin?
 Sometimes, you just gotta go for it.
 Set aside how you’re labeled (non-educated, dramatic, plain, unremarkable, endangered) and spread your wings and write!
 It doesn’t have to be writing.
 Maybe you like to cook or paint or teach or manicure lawns, it doesn’t matter.
 The same principles apply.
 It’s all about having some faith in your wings.

 Christy Trujillo was born in a small town in Northeast Florida near the Saint Marys River.
-As an only child, her love for reading was born from necessity and blossomed into a love for the written.
+As an only child, her love for reading was born from necessity and blossomed into a love for the written word.

 Trujillo has published six novels including the multi-cultural Maldito Series and an adult romance under the pen name, Lee Ralaine.
 She currently resides in Jacksonville, FL with her husband, son, two black cats who seem to be very lucky and one tuxedo cat whose morning antics are more reliable than an alarm clock.